A Team Challenge

 At the heart of the program is a teacher training workshop to prepare teacher coaches for the year's competition.

 On competition day, scientists, engineers, technicians and specialists from Chester County workforce partners serve as judges, bridging the connection between K-12 and the STEM workforce.

-No new K'nex kits will be distributed this year.
 K'nex and recyclable materials may be used in the creation of the design.
-Lego's may not be used.
+LEGO's may not be used.

 - Challenge Success

 - Awards will be given to top three teams in grades 4-5 and grades 6-8

 - Additional prizes may be awarded (best blueprint, most creative, etc.)

 - First-place winners in each division will advance to the virtual state competition that will be held in May.
 Date to be announced.